 - Power BI does not provide a way to pull real-time data from external data sources.
 This can delay the data-driven decision-making process in businesses.

-This article talks about creating Paginated Reports using Power BI Report Builder in great detail after giving a brief overview of what Paginated Reports are and a simple to follow step-by-step guide to create and publish Paginated Reports using Power BI Report Builder.
+This article talks about creating Paginated Reports using Power BI Report Builder in great detail after giving a brief overview of what Paginated Reports are and a simple to follow step-by-step guide to creating and publishing Paginated Reports using Power BI Report Builder.

 Extracting complex data from a diverse set of data sources can be a challenging task and this is where Hevo saves the day!
-Hevo offers a faster way to move data from Amazon S3 and other Databases or SaaS applications into your desired destination to be visualized in a BI tool.
-Hevo is fully automated and hence does not require you to code.visit our website to explore hevo
+Hevo Data offers a faster way to move data from Databases or SaaS applications into your desired destination to be visualized in a BI tool.
+Hevo is Fully Automated and a No-Code Platform that doesn’t require you to write any code.

-Hevo can help you Integrate your data from numerous sources and load them into a destination to Analyze real-time data with a BI tool such as Tableau.
-It will make your life easier and data migration hassle-free.
+Hevo can help you Integrate your data from 100+ Data Sources and load them into a destination to Analyze real-time data with a BI tool such as Power BI.
+It will make your life easier and Data Migration hassle-free.
 It is user-friendly, reliable, and secure.

 SIGN UP for a 14-day free trial and see the difference!